Azure/autorest.typescript/test/integration/generated/optionalnull/README.md

 ### OptionalNullClient

-`OptionalNullClient` is the primary interface for developers using the OptionalNullClient library.
+`OptionalNullClient` is the primary interface for developers using the OptionalNull client library.
 Explore the methods on this client object to understand the different features of the OptionalNull service that you can access.